-The contractor is responsible for impacts not authorized by the attached Permit(s) obtained by the NDDOT.
+The Contractor is responsible for preparing and submitting for Permit(s) for any additional impacts not authorized by the attached Permit(s) obtained by the NDDOT.
+The Contractor is responsible for any delays associated with obtaining any additional Permit(s).